 About the Artist

 Federico Solmi (Italy, 1973) currently lives and works in New York.
 In 2009, Solmi was awarded the John Simon Guggenheim Memorial Fellowship in the category of Video & Audio.
-Federico Solmi is currently a visiting Professor at Yale University School of Art, New Haven CT.
-His work has been included in several international Biennials, including the Beijing Media Art Biennale (2016), Frankfurt B3 Biennial of Moving image (2015-2017), the First Shenzhen Animation Biennial in China (2013), the 54th Venice Biennial (2011), and the Site Santa Fe Biennial in New Mexico (2010).
-Solmi has been featured in solo museum exhibitions including Museo de Arte Contemporaneo del Zulia Maracaibo, Venezuela (forthcoming), the Haifa Museum of Art, Israel (2016), the Centro Cultural Matucana 100, Santiago, Chile (2015).
+Solmi is currently a visiting professor at Yale University School of Art, New Haven CT.
+His work has been included in several international biennials, including the Beijing Media Art Biennale (2016), the Frankfurt B3 Biennial of Moving Image (2015-2017), the First Shenzhen Animation Biennial in China (2013), the 54th Venice Biennial (2011), and the Site Santa Fe Biennial in New Mexico (2010).
+Solmi has been featured in solo museum exhibitions including the Museo de Arte Contemporaneo del Zulia Maracaibo, Venezuela (forthcoming), the Haifa Museum of Art, Israel (2016), and the Centro Cultural Matucana 100, Santiago, Chile (2015).

 His works have been exhibited and screened in the following museums and institutions for contemporary art: Centre Pompidou, Palais De Tokyo, Paris; Drawing Center, New York; Reina Sofia National Museum, CA2M Centro De Arte Dos De Mayo , ARTIUM Museum-Centre of Contemporary Art in Vitoria-Gasteiz, Basque Country, Spain, the Italian Cultural Institute, Madrid; Haus der Kulturen der Welt, Berlin; Herzliya Museum of Contemporary Arts, Israel; OCT Contemporary Art Terminal, Shanghai; Australian Center of Moving Images, Melbourne; Victoria Memorial Museum, Calcutta, India; Palazzo Delle Esposizioni, Rome, Palazzo Delle Belle Arti, Naples, Italy.
-Solmi's video have been screened in several film and video festivals around the world including the Kassel Documentary film and video festival; Tina B, Prague; Les Rencontres Internationales, Paris, Madrid, Berlin; The London International animation festival; Loop Barcelona and others.
+Solmi's videos have been screened in several film and video festivals around the world including the Kassel Documentary Film and Video Festival, Germany; Tina B, Prague; Les Rencontres Internationales, Paris, Madrid, Berlin; The London International Animation Festival; Loop Barcelona and others.

 Audio Tour - Exhibition Introduction